SharmaRakeshPFE/SQL-Performance-Analyzer/README.md

 Job related information

-Download the zip file and extract all the file in folder and run setup.exe.
-This will install application with name SARA your machine.

->>Download Sara Performance Analyzer<<
 How to run this tool and pre-requisites for this application

 You must be SYSADMIN on SQL Server and Server Admin on Machine to run this application